Code0x58/modello/README.md

 ## Development
 Run the tests and linting with `python setup.py test`.
 Pushes have the test suite run against them, and will also publish a release if tagged thanks to GitHub Actions.
-You can reproduce the Actions locally using [act](https://github.com/nektos/act).
+You can reproduce the Actions locally using [act](https://github.com/nektos/act), e.g. `TWINE_USERNAME= TWINE_PASSWORD= act`.

 ## TODO:
  * elaborate on tests/examples